mfwolffe/mfwolffe.github.io/_pages/about.md

 [Folding@Home](https://foldingathome.org/?lng=en), [SETI@Home](https://setiathome.berkeley.edu/), and [GIMPS](https://www.mersenne.org/)
 Beginning in high school I self-taught C++ out of a beat-up old textbook my high school's CS teacher lent me in response to my quick progression through the basic curriculum.

 I am most proficient in Java & Python.
-I am refamiliarizing myself with C/C++, and learning more Javascript/starting to learn Max MSP.
+I am refamiliarizing myself with C, C++, & C#, learning more Javascript, and starting to learn Max MSP.
 I have experience with SQL, and HTML/CSS, but no formal training in the latter (taking Web-Dev currently).

 Interests in Computing
 ------